Home / Blog / Evidence Based Essentials / What is the Best Time of Day to Take Vitamins for Maximum Effect?

 All Vitamins Work Differently

-Some vitamins are water-soluble, which means they dissolve in water.
+Some vitamins are water-soluble, which means they dissolve in water and aren’t stored in your body.
 Your body can easily use these vitamins at any time, especially if you take them with a full glass of water.

 Some vitamins and minerals will compete with each other for absorption.
-Calcium, magnesium, and zinc are in a constant struggle for your body’s attention.
+Calcium, magnesium, and zinc use similar pathways in the gut

 Vitamins in the Morning